Issyanofsky/talker/prod/README.md

     there are two main updates that can be done:

-    - Flask api: the update of the Flask APi are done with (ArgoCD Image updater)[prod/templates/argocd-updater-add-event.yaml] . it checks for any new image on the DockerHub repository. if he find new image (with the tag type 1.x) it will pull and deploy it auomaticaly into production.
+    - Flask api: the update of the Flask APi are done with [ArgoCD Image updater](prod/templates/argocd-updater-add-event.yaml). it checks for any new image on the DockerHub repository. if he find new image (with the tag type 1.x) it will pull and deploy it auomaticaly into production.

     - HTML: update the content of the html files that deployed into the nginx servers (its located on a nfs server). the process